michaelloo/codingskills/README.md

+# Getting started

+## Toolset:

+- Ruby: 2.6.5

+## How to run the script

+- `./merge_catalogs.rb` can be ran directly from command line.
+It will output its results to the console but also in the `output/` folder.
+- There is a test method in the script directly to ensure any changes to the output is expected.
+The test will catch unintended logical errors.
+However, it won't be able to tell if the changes are expected due to new entries in the data set.

+## Project Information

+- A *scripting language* was chosen for the exercise as it felt closer to the problem: reading from and writing to files.
+- `Ruby` was chosen as it is closer to my day to day programming language: Swift.
+- The solution is based on having barcodes as a way to identify a product across different catalogs (and suppliers).
+If a barcode if found in the merged catalog whilst traversing the list, it would be skipped and we would move to the next item.
+- The `result_output` has been renamed to `expected_output` as a way to differentiate between the script's output and what was expected.
+- The `result_output` file has been updated as new data set for catalogC and barcodeC were added
+- The products in the output files have been sorted using their description and source as a way to more easily compare the changes lists (in the test and in git)

+---

 # Coding Skills Challenge

 ### The below describes a problem statement, make sure to read all the instructions in this readme before you start.

 ### Business Requirement:

 - Company A have acquired Company B, A and B sell some common products, sourced from suppliers (Sometimes the same supplier, sometimes a different one).
 - The business wants to consolidate the product catalog into one superset (merged catalog).

 ### There are possibilities like: